Welcome to the National Pediatric Readiness Project!

 • Updates to existing questions for improved clarity, including examples

-The NEW NPRP Assessment is based on the latest evidence from the 2026 Joint Policy Statement and is endorsed by leading organizations in pediatrics, emergency medicine, and trauma surgery.
+The NPRP Assessment is based on the latest evidence from the 2026 Joint Policy Statement and is endorsed by leading organizations in pediatrics, emergency medicine, and trauma surgery.

 The NPRP Assessment is intended to be used to evaluate overall Pediatric Readiness in Emergency Departments.